Lecturer in Applied Psychology (ODLP)

 Course Organiser: Social Inequality and Child and Adolescent Mental Health — MSc Mental Health in Children and Young People: Psychological Approaches (Online)

-Course Organiser: Dissertation — MSc Mental Health in Children and Young People: Psychological Approaches (Online)
+Course Organiser: Dissertation — MSc Mental Health in Children and Young People: Psychological Approaches, Campus and Online

 Course Organiser: Psychological Perspectives on Health and Care — MA Health, Science and Society